What is GoodYarn?

 The GoodYarn programme is regularly monitored and evaluated.
 From the nearly 11,000 people participating in the programme so far, they tell us GoodYarn:

 - is helping them create a more caring workplace culture

 - is helping staff to keep themselves well

 - is helping them create a sense of contribution and collaboration.

 Here is what else they tell us:

-99% of participants showed great improvement in awareness of the signs and symptoms of common mental illnesses.
+99% of participants showed good improvement in awareness of the signs and symptoms of common mental illnesses.

-99% of participants also showed improvement in confidence to start a conversation with someone they may be concerned about.
+98% of participants also showed good improvement in confidence to start a conversation with someone they may be concerned about.

 Current GoodYarn licence holders